- Ways to be Engaged

 Co-sponsored by the Center for Civic Engagement & Human Services Resource Center

-National Hunger & Homelessness Awareness Week is taking place November 17-23, 2013.
+National Hunger & Homelessness Awareness Week will take place November 16-22, 2014.
 Help us as we create awareness, education, and understanding surrounding issues of hunger, homelessness, food insecurity, and poverty as it affects those in our community and world.
-We will kick off Hunger & Homelessness Awareness Week with a non-perishable food and toiletry drive, November 11-22.
-The full schedule for the week can be found below.
-Check back for updates!
+The 2013 schedule and event summary can be found below.
+Be sure to check back soon for 2014 updates!

 Each year, one week before Thanksgiving, National Coalition for the Homeless and the National Student Campaign Against Hunger and Homelessness co-sponsor National Hunger and Homeless Awareness Week.
 During this week, a number of schools, communities and cities take part in a nationwide effort to bring greater awareness to the problems of hunger and homelessness.
 This event is nationally sponsored by the National Coalition for the Homeless and National Student Campaign Against Hunger & Homelessness.